ConnectedHomes/chaim/README.md

 1. `force` - this will increment the build number and rebuild the dev enviroment lambdas.
-1. `prod` - this will build the prod environment lambda using the latest dev environment zip file (i.e. use `make force` first to ensure all lambdas are showing the same version number).
+1. `prod` - this will build the prod environment lambda using the latest dev environment zip file.
+To ensure all lambdas are at the same version number issue a `make force` first to forcebly rebuild and update each one.

 The Makefiles can be run individually or all together as a package.
 To make everything, issue `make <target>` from the root of the repository.
 To make an